Frequently Asked Questions (FAQ’s)

 How do I know if I am an eligible small business?

-The borrower's fleet size must include no more than 10 on-road heavy-duty diesel vehicles at the time of the CalCAP/CARB loan.
+The borrower's fleet size must include no more than 10 on-road heavy-duty vehicles at the time of the CalCAP/CARB loan.

 The small business must be classified as a small business under U.S. Small Business Administration guidelines (Title 13 of the Code of Federal Regulations) and have 100 or fewer employees.